evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 compound request vs. HTTP/2 pushed responses.

-However, I think there's still enough overhead to HTTP requests in HTTP/2 that the compound request will will win.
+However, I think there's still enough overhead to HTTP requests in HTTP/2 that doing compound requests probably still have a leg up.

 The real benefit will show when caching comes in to play.
 For a given collection in a typical API I think it's fair to assume that many items may